 2 : a stone or faience beetle used in ancient Egypt as a talisman, ornament, and a symbol of resurrection

-Origin of SCARAB
+Origin and Etymology of scarab

 Middle French scarabee, from Latin scarabaeus

-Seen & Heard
+Seen and Heard

 What made you want to look up scarab?
 Please tell us where you read or heard it (including the quote, if possible).